nhlfr/designer/README.md

 To start server:
 ```
-    $ ./scripts/db_docker
-    $ fig up
+    $ docker-compose up
 ```

-After this commands server builds all its dependencies and start sh-miR RESTful API.
+After this command server builds all its dependencies and start sh-miR RESTful API.

 ## Usage ##